adiser/lidar-camera-alignment/README.md

 # Backlog

 ## Features
+- Loss logging. @Sergi
+- Convergence criteria @Sergi
+- Add and test translation parameterization @Sergi
+- Experiment with different transformations (4x4) @Dhanesh
-1. Addition of point level lidar labels.
+- Addition of point level lidar labels. @Hari
-2. GPU optimization.
-3. Adding more geometric priors.
+- Adding more geometric priors (unprojection) @Dhanesh @Hari
+- Explore more robust label processing more (use confidence scores or) @Shreyas @Hari

+Stretch goals
+- Blooming of image seglabels. @Sergi

 ## Experiments
 1. The effect of the number of batches for the optimization profile